0

 The patriarchal residence was seriously damaged when the Bolsheviks shelled the Kremlin in October 1917.
 Subsequently, the church was restored in order to accommodate the applied arts museum.
 Very little subsists of its original murals, yet there is a delightful 17th-century iconostasis, salvaged from the Ascension Convent cathedral upon its demolition by the Bolsheviks and displaying many fine old icons, notably those by Fyodor Zubov and Simon Ushakov.

-Text imported from Wikipedia article "Church of the Twelve Apostles" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Church of the Twelve Apostles" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants